Monday, March 4, 2019

 8:30 am – 9:45 am

-Larke Nahme Huang, PhD, a licensed clinical-community psychologist, is a Senior Advisor in the Office of Policy Planning and Innovation at the Substance Abuse and Mental Health Services Administration (SAMHSA) in the U.S. Department of Health and Human Services.
-In this position she provides leadership on national policy for mental health and substance use issues for children, adolescents and families and leads the agency strategic efforts on trauma and criminal and juvenile justice.
-She is also the Director of SAMHSA’s Office of Behavioral Health Equity which was legislated by the 2010 health reform legislation.
-Additional federal service includess a six-month leadership exchange at the Centers for Disease Control and Prevention (CDC) where she was the Senior Advisor on Mental Health.
+Larke Nahme Huang, PhD, a licensed clinical-community psychologist, is a Senior Advisor in the Administrator’s Office of Policy Planning and Innovation at the Substance Abuse and Mental Health Services Administration (SAMHSA) in the U.S. Department of Health and Human Services.
+In this position she provides leadership on national policy for mental health and substance use issues for children, adolescents and families.
+She is also the Director of SAMHSA’s Office of Behavioral Health Equity which was legislated by the Patient Protection and Affordable Care Act (health reform).
+In 2009, she did a six months leadership exchange at the Centers for Disease Control and Prevention (CDC) where she was the Senior Advisor on Mental Health.

 She received her doctorate from Yale University.